angular-ui/bootstrap/src/datepicker/docs/readme.md

  * `year-range`
  	_(Default: 20)_ :
  	Number of years displayed in year selection.

  * `shortcut-propagation`
   _(Default: false)_ :
   An option to disable or enable shortcut's event propagation.

+ * `template-url`
+  _(Default: 'template/datepicker/datepicker.html') :
+  Allows overriding of default template of the datepicker

 ### Popup Settings ###